Posted on behalf of Henness & Haight on Mar 17, 2015 in Personal Injury News

 If your child is injured at a daycare facility, you should first have a doctor look them over.
 If any treatment is necessary, complete it first, and get all of the medical reports and bills.
 These will document the seriousness of the injury and the treatment necessary to address it.
-After you obtain this information, speak to your attorney, who will help you get appointed as guardian ad litem so that you can file suit on your child's behalf.
+After you obtain this information, speak to a personal injury attorney near you, who will help you get appointed as guardian ad litem so that you can file suit on your child's behalf.

 In order to prove that the facility was at fault for the injury, you will need to demonstrate that there was negligence involved and that this negligence caused the injury.
 Every child care facility has a duty of care towards preventable injury.
 You will need to prove that the injury was caused by inadequate supervision by employees.
 In addition, you will need to prove that the accident was foreseeable, which would have made it preventable.
 Children falling from structures on a playground, who suffer unsanitary surroundings or who trip over objects that were carelessly left lying about are all examples of preventable injuries.
 Other situations could also serve as causes.
 The real factor is neglect on the part of facility staff.

 After you demonstrate that the daycare center failed to meet its reasonable duty of care, you will need to prove that this negligence was the direct cause of the injury.
 In other words, if the child were not in the facility, they would not have been injured.
 You must also prove that the staff was capable, had they been more attentive, of preventing the accident.
 These are the key factors in proving the daycare facility liable for the injury.